wds4/DCoSL/README.md

 - [DIP-01](dips/01.md): explicit, intentional attestations rather than scraped data

+- [DIP-02](dips/02.md): Use cryptographic identifiers for lists and list items.

 ## [the concept graph: DIPs 100-199](https://github.com/wds4/DCoSL/tree/main/dips/conceptGraph)

 There will be a natural progression from simple lists, to complex lists, to concepts, to the concept graph.